-It is the difference between the assumed levels of investment return and salary increases (i.e. 2.0%), rather than their absolute values, which has a greater impact on the valuation of the liabilities.
-This gap is slightly higher than the assumed gap of 1.95% used for the last actuarial valuation which, in isolation, has had the effect of decreasing the estimated Scheme liabilities.
+It is the difference between the assumed levels of investment return and salary increases (i.e. 3.5% p.a. long-term), rather than their absolute values, which has a greater impact on the valuation of the liabilities.
+This gap is higher than the assumed gap of 2.0% used for the last actuarial valuation which, in isolation, has had the effect of decreasing the estimated Plan liabilities.
+We note only a small proportion of the liabilities are impacted by the rate of CPI increases and their duration is shorter than those liabilities which are salary related.